The Different Types of Blackjack Games

 It’s all done automatically and generated randomly, so the rules will be the same as either the American or European Blackjack rules.

 The good news is that even at it’s worst (8 decks), blackjack still has one of the better return to player rates out of all the casino games around – including slots and roulette.

 What is ‘house edge’?
 If a game was 100% house edge, the house would win 100% of the time.
 Here the house wins only 0.17% of the time, meaning you have the advantage.

 Perhaps you’ve seen these names and wondered what they were about.
 Or maybe you’re not from around here.

-There are a number of different games that are close enough to Blackjack to deserve, if not the name, then at least a casual nod to being in the same family.
+There are a number of different blackjack types that are close enough to classic blackjack to deserve, if not the name, then at least a casual nod to being in the same family.

 These are hard to find online or on mobile casinos.
 So don’t get your hopes up high.
 But if you do, at least you’ll know what they are.